mozilla/ecosystem-platform/docs/reference/oauth-details.md

 As defined in [RFC6749 Section 3.3](https://tools.ietf.org/html/rfc6749#section-3.3), the scope of a token is expressed as a list of space-delimited, case-sensitive strings, and it is left up to the service to define the format and semantics of the individual scope values that make up this string.

-This document defines the scope values accepted in the Firefox Accounts ecosystem, and the rules for parsing and validating them.
+This document defines the scope values accepted in the Mozilla accounts ecosystem, and the rules for parsing and validating them.

 ### Short-name scope values